Wondai

 Wondai faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-A substantial 23.4% of the population is actively engaged in formal education, including 9.0% in primary, 8.5% in secondary, and 2.1% in tertiary education.
+A substantial 23.4% of the population actively pursues formal education.
+This includes 9.0% in primary education, 8.5% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education